Learn the different ways to install and use Slack on Ubuntu 20.04 LTS Focal fossa Linux using command terminal and graphical user interface.

 Click on the “Software Center” to open a Graphical user interface for installing various applications on Ubuntu 18.04 /20.04/21.04.

 In the search box, type- Slack and hit the Enter key.
-Scroll-down find “Slack” click and hit the “Install” button.
+Scroll down to find “Slack” click and hit the “Install” button.